boberlubit/Valutron---Your-manager-password/README.md

 ### 🚧 **Project Status: In Development** 🚧

-Vaultron is an open-source password manager currently under active development.
-We are building a secure, user-friendly solution for managing your passwords with strong encryption and modern features.
+***Vaultron is an open-source password manager currently under active development.
+We are building a secure, user-friendly solution for managing your passwords with strong encryption and modern features.***

 ## 🌟 Planned Features

-Advanced encryption algorithms for maximum security
+· Advanced encryption algorithms for maximum security

-Cross-platform synchronization
+· Cross-platform synchronization

-Secure password sharing
+· Secure password sharing

-Browser extension integration
+· Browser extension integration

-Cloud backup options
+· Cloud backup options

-Password health analysis
+· Password health analysis

-Dark/~~light~~ theme
+· Dark/~~light~~ theme

 # 🤝 Contributing
 This project is in early development, and we welcome contributors who are passionate about security and privacy!
 If you'd like to contribute to Vaultron, I'd be thrilled to collaborate.